Clinics & Services

 The Midwifery-led Care Project provides a level of continuity of care, which is appreciated by patients, midwives and GPs.
 This has proven to be an immensely popular method of service delivery for our maternity patients.

-This clinic is run by nurse Marie Linton in order to monitor the INR status of patients who are on Warfarin Therapy.
-It is held each Tuesday from 09:00 to 10:30.
+This clinic is run by Nurse O'Neill in order to monitor the INR status of patients who are on Warfarin Therapy.
+It is held each Tuesday morning from 09:00.
 Blood samples are taken and an attempt will be made to contact the patients with results within 24 hours.
 Patients may also contact the surgery to obtain results.

-The asthma clinic runs from 14:30 to 17:00.
-Nurse Linton is our asthma care nurse.
+The asthma clinic runs from 13:30 to 16:30.
+Nurse O'Neill is our asthma care nurse.
 All patients with asthma are referred to the asthma clinic for appropriate education, advice and supervision of treatment.
 The clinic also provides individual management plans where appropriate and follow-up care.

 All doctors undertake minor surgery in the centre.
 They will advise you on the appropriate procedure during a normal consultation.